SuhasDissa/NotQuiteNitro/README.md

 It will get copied to the clipboard

+## FAQ

+#### Does this steal my TOKEN?

+Simply, No
+This extension doesn't use your token or doesn't even connect to the internet

+#### How does it work?

+This extension only modify already loaded website

+#### Will my Discord account get banned?

+Hm , I dont think so.
+Technically this extesnsion does not communicate with discord servers.
+So there's no direct way for people at discord to know if you use this or not

 ## Important Messages

 - This is still under development, so be sure to check this repository frequently